Two types of boson stars in $U(1)$ gauged $3+1$-dimensional $O(3)$ sigma-model: Introduction

 The global $U(1)$ symmetry of a scalar model supporting Q-balls can be promoted to a local gauge symmetry.
 This gives rise to gauged solitons possessing electric charge \cite{Rosen:1968mfz,Lee:1988ag,Anagnostopoulos:2001dh,Gulamov:2013cra,Gulamov:2015fya,Kunz:2021mbm}.
 The presence of the long-range gauge field affects the properties of the solitons.
 A strong electromagnetic repulsion then reduces the domain of existence of charged Q-balls and charged boson stars.
 The gravitational attraction, however, produces an opposite effect.
 Instead of the paradigmatic spiraling scenario of uncharged boson stars, one finds a more complicated pattern of dynamical evolution for $U(1)$ gauged boson stars \cite{Kunz:2021mbm}.

 The non-linear $O(3)$ sigma model with a non-negative potential also supports boson stars \cite{Verbin:2007fa,Herdeiro:2018djx,Cano:2023bpe,Adam:2025ktm}.
-Similar to the mini-boson stars in the Einstein-Klein-Gordon theory, these in internal space oscillating or rotating boson stars do not possess flat space counterparts.
+These oscillate or rotate in internal space, and do not possess flat space counterparts.
+This is similar to the mini-boson stars in the Einstein-Klein-Gordon theory.
 They arise from perturbative excitations of the vacuum at $\omega_{max}$, where both the mass and the Noether charge trivialize.
 The $O(3)$ boson stars exhibit the typical spiraling pattern of the frequency dependence of both charge and mass \cite{Herdeiro:2018djx}.

 On the other hand, static regular soliton solutions exist in the $O(3)$ sigma model with a modified symmetry breaking potential in Minkowski space \cite{Ferreira:2025xey}.
-Since this potential is partly negative, it allows to circumvent Derrick's theorem (see e.g.~\cite{Nucamendi:1995ex,Bechmann:1995sa,Khlopov:1985fch,Kleihaus:2013tba,Chew:2024bec}).\footnote{While such solitons are often referred to as scalarons, they should not be confused with the scalarons introduced by Starobinsky in a cosmological context \cite{Starobinsky:1980te}.} Notably, such soliton configurations also admit oscillations or rotations in internal space.
+Since this potential is partly negative, it allows to circumvent Derrick's theorem (see e.g.~\cite{Nucamendi:1995ex,Bechmann:1995sa,Khlopov:1985fch,Kleihaus:2013tba,Chew:2024bec}).
+Notably, such soliton configurations also admit oscillations or rotations in internal space.
 Hence one may expect the existence of a different family of $O(3)$ boson stars, which are linked to the self-gravitating non-topological static lumps in Minkowski spacetime in the limit $\omega=0$.

 The main purpose of this paper is to report the existence of such a new type (type II) of boson stars, which emerge in the $O(3)$ non-linear sigma-model minimally coupled to Einstein gravity.
 We here construct spherically symmetric solutions and investigate their physical properties for a choice of the scalar potential which, apart from the usual ``pion mass'' term, also contains a non-positive term which yields an additional short-range interaction energy \cite{Ferreira:2025xey} (see also \cite{Leese:1989gi,Salmi:2014hsa,Samoilenka:2015bsf,Gillard:2015eia}).
+Since these type II boson stars owe their existence to the presence of the symmetry breaking potential in the presence of a negative energy contribution, they were not feasible in the previous study \cite{Herdeiro:2018djx}.
 We first address these solutions in the ungauged model and then consider the influence of electrostatic repulsion.